ytopt-team/ytopt/README.md

 cd ytopt
 pip install -e .
 ```
-After installing ConfigSpace, Scikit-optimize, autotune, and ytopt successfully, ytopt is ready to use.
+After installing ConfigSpace, Scikit-optimize, autotune, and ytopt successfully, the autotuning framework ytopt is ready to use.

 * If needed, downgrade the protobuf package to 3.20.x or lower
 ```